Wikipedia Guide

 Note that if you want to ensure a full search rather than first

-trying to match to article titles, then instead of pressing
+trying to match to article titles, then type the tilde character before

 Article page